gaia-platform/GaiaPlatform/production/tests/workloads/mink/README.md

 ## See Also

-For a workload that has the bare minimum of infrastrucre required to create a workload, please consult the [Barebones Workload](#template).
+For a workload that has the bare minimum of infrastructure required to create a workload, please consult the [Barebones Workload](#template).

 For a workload that sets a lot of the requirements and infrastructure up, but not the